Ed Lavandera is a National Correspondent for CNN U.S. based in the Dallas bureau.

 Lavandera earned a Katie Award from the Dallas Press Club and an Emmy nomination for his work on a Hispanic news magazine program at WFAA-TV.

-Lavandera earned a bachelor's degree in journalism from the University of Texas at Austin and is fluent in Spanish.
+Lavandera holds a bachelor's degree in journalism from the University of Texas at Austin and is fluent in Spanish.